ht0324/TfLite_on_PiZero/README.md

 2. Clone this repository: `git clone https://github.com/ht0324/TfLite_on_pizero.git`
 3. change the directory to where the wheel is located: `cd armv6l_whl`
 4. run `pip3 install tflite_runtime-2.3.1-cp37-cp37m-linux_armv6l.whl`
 5. NOTE: this is the wheel compatible with Python 3.7.3.
 If the Python version is different, you have to use [pyenv](https://github.com/pyenv/pyenv#getting-pyenv) to manage different versions of Python.
+Use `pyenv exec pip3 install` to install the packages to respective version.
 6. `cd /home/pi/tf_lite_on_pi_zero`
 7. `python3 test_1_img.py img/1.jpg`